cody-barlowe1337/Innovation_Project_FLL_25-26/README.md

 - AI analysis of images to classify whether the object is an archaeological artifact and provide a short description and material.
 - Persistent storage using Firebase Firestore (real-time listeners, authentication).
 - Export individual artifacts as PDF/XLSX and bulk export (XLSX/JSON).
-- Local development mode: the app can run with no Firebase or Gemini keys for quick testing; a mock analyzer will produce deterministic responses.

 Technical Stack
 ---------------